Note 1. Summary of Significant Accounting Policies

 Generally, donations received in the form of cash or financial instruments are recognized as revenue at their fair value in the period received.
 Contributions of services are recognized if the services received (1) create or enhance non-financial assets, or (2) require specialized skills that are provided by individuals possessing those skills, which would typically need to be purchased if not donated.
 Works of art, historical treasures, and similar assets that are added to collections are not recognized at the time of donation.
 If subsequently sold, proceeds from the sale of these items are recognized in the year of sale.
 More information on earned revenues can be found in Note 15.

-Fund Balances with Treasury and Cash and Other Monetary Assets
+Fund Balance with Treasury and Cash and Other Monetary Assets

-The Fund Balances with Treasury are available to pay accrued liabilities and finance authorized commitments relative to goods, services, and benefits.
-The Department does not maintain cash in commercial bank accounts for the funds reported in the Consolidated Balance Sheet, except for the Emergencies in the Diplomatic and Consular Services, Office of Foreign Missions, Foreign Service National Defined Contributions Retirement Fund, and the International Center.
-Treasury processes domestic cash receipts and disbursements on behalf of the Department and the Department's accounting records are reconciled with those of Treasury on a monthly basis.
+The Fund Balance with Treasury is the unexpended balances of appropriation accounts, trust accounts, and revolving funds.
+It is available to finance authorized commitments relative to goods, services, and benefits.
+The Department does not maintain cash in commercial bank accounts for the funds reported in the Consolidated Balance Sheet, except for the Emergencies in the Diplomatic and Consular Services, Foreign Service National Defined Contributions Retirement Fund, and the Chancery Development Trust Account.
+In 2017, the Department transferred the Chancery Development Trust Account funds from a third party investment to Treasury invested non-marketable securities.
+This account is referred to as the International Center.
+See Note 4, Investments.
+Treasury processes domestic cash receipts and disbursements on behalf of the Department and the Department’s accounting records are reconciled with those of Treasury on a monthly basis.

 The Department operates two Financial Service Centers located in Bangkok, Thailand and Charleston, South Carolina.
 These provide financial support for the Department and other Federal agencies’ operations overseas.
 The U.S. Disbursing Officer at each Center has the delegated authority to disburse funds on behalf of the Treasury.
 See Notes 3 and 6.